ftclausen/ftclausen.github.io/_posts/2017-03-13-lessons_learned_supporting_ci_for_a_javascript_project.markdown

 ## Avoid Unmergable Custom Forks of Upstream Dependencies

-**Why?**: Avoid lock-in.
+**Why?** Avoid lock-in.
 By using a custom dependency only useful for your team you are locked into that dependency and cannot easily upgrade to get new features and stability improvements.